School of Management

 Dual Degree: M.B.A. and M.H.S.M.

 The M.B.A. /M.H.S.M. dual degree is designed to combine study of both general business and the business of health services.
 Graduates will be required to complete 57 credit hours and will receive both degrees.
 The strength of the dual degree lies in the fact that it applies the theoretical concepts of business administration to the management of health care organizations.

 Please see the TWU Graduate School admissions requirements section at the beginning of this catalog.
 In addition to these requirements, the minimum standard for unconditional admission is:

 - A GPA of at least 3.0 for the last 60 hours of undergraduate coursework.
 For applicants who have completed post-baccalaureate or graduate coursework, a GPA of at least 3.0 for such coursework is also required.
 Applicants with a GPA of at least 2.75 may be considered for provisional admission.

 - Individuals applying to dual-degree programs must apply and be accepted to each program (both M.B.A. and M.H.S.M.)

 - Prerequisite coursework will be required of a particular student based on the desired course of study and their previous academic and/or professional record.

-- Students are expected to be proficient in the Microsoft Office suite of products (Word, PowerPoint, Excel, and Access), and in the use of Internet browsers, prior to commencing studies.
+- Students are expected to be proficient in the current tools of Business: Microsoft Office suite of products (Word, PowerPoint, Excel, and Access), and in the use of Internet browsers, prior to commencing studies.
 For students that need to enhance their proficiency in any of these areas, free tutorials are available at Lynda.com.